-The Scheme for Financing Schools sets out the financial relationship between the local authority and the maintained schools which it funds.
+The Scheme For Financing Schools sets out the financial relationship between the local authority and the maintained schools which it funds.
 The requirements within the scheme relate to financial management and associated issues, and are binding on both the local authority and on schools.

-1.2.1 APPLICATION OF THE SCHEME TO LA AND MAINTAINED SCHOOLS
+1.2.1 APPLICATION OF THE SCHEME TO THE LOCAL AUTHORITY AND MAINTAINED SCHOOLS

-This scheme applies to all community, nursery, special, voluntary, foundation (including trust), foundation special schools and pupil referral units maintained by the authority.
-It does not apply to schools situated in the authority's area which are maintained by another authority.
+This Scheme applies to all community, nursery, special, voluntary, foundation (including trust), foundation special schools and pupil referral units maintained by the authority as listed in Annex A. It does not apply to schools situated in the authority's area which are maintained by another authority.
 Nor does it apply to academies.